MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/New-MgSearchAcronym.md

 # New-MgSearchAcronym

 ## SYNOPSIS
-Create new navigation property to acronyms for search
+Create a new acronym object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaSearchAcronym](/powershell/module/Microsoft.Graph.Beta.Search/New-MgBetaSearchAcronym?view=graph-powershell-beta)

 ## SYNTAX